![]() |

 output field terminators.

-Without this option, pathnames with "unusual" characters are quoted as explained for the configuration variable core.quotePath (see git-config(1)). --name-only Show only names of changed files.
-The file names are
+Without this option, pathnames with "unusual" characters are quoted as explained for the configuration variable core.quotePath (see git-config(1)). --name-only Show only the name of each changed file in the post-image

---name-status Show only names and status of changed files.
-See the
+--name-status Show only the name(s) and status of each changed file.

-description of the --diff-filter option on what the status letters
+See the description of the --diff-filter option on what the status

 UTF-8.